Testing on Real Devices vs. Emulators

 True User Experience – Testing on real devices is the best way to get a fair idea about the user experience, also considering other factors like the memory usage, CPU, screen size, etc. for a specific device.

 Performance Testing – Easier to expose performance related issues with real handsets, as well as defect which are mostly due to the device itself or its environment.

 Real Devices: Cons

 Cost and Logistics – According to the testing best practices, testing should be conducted on up to 30-40 devices in the market and replacing 30% of each quarter to stay up to date.
-Cost of procuring and managing these devices are quite high.
+Cost of procuring and managing these devices is quite high.

 Security Issues – If you are using devices connected locally to your workstation, you will have to make sure that USB ports are open.
 Moreover, mobile devices can be easily stolen, and also provide a way of unauthorized access to your internal network.